FREQUENTLY ASKED QUESTIONS

-How long have you been teaching piano?
+How long have you been teaching?

 Since 1991.
-This is my 25th year of teaching piano!
+I'm in my 32nd year of teaching piano!

-What are your expectations for students?
+What are Your Expectations FOR students?

 I ask them to always give their best, and to forgive themselves when they don't.
 If a student doesn't practice enough, we both know it.
 I forgive them.
 We all get busy and have off weeks.
 I understand that.
 It's the overall trend of progress that I watch.
 Children are gifted differently, and I do not expect them to be perfect.
 I do expect them, however, to give their best attention, focus, and concentration while they are here.
 They must practice their assigned pieces, or we are all wasting our time.
 I love to have fun, too, but piano is more fun when you're pretty good at it, and that takes commitment.
 If attitudes are too casual about learning the piano, from the student or the parents, then success is usually marginal.
 We take things a school year at a time here at Studio J. A student can accomplish a LOT in one school year if he tries hard and invests his time at the piano wisely.